 01 of 07

 Winter in Yellowstone National Park is incredibly beautiful.
-Steam rises from the hot springs, geysers and fumaroles; bison wander across vast snow-covered fields and drink in streams sparking with ice crystals, and Old Faithful performs for guests at the Old Faithful Snow Lodge.
-You can see it all from a snow coach, driving a snowmobile, cross country skiing or winter hiking.
-You can also enjoy snowmobiling on the vast trail system just outside the park.
-Click on these pictures to see what Yellowstone and West Yellowstone look like in the winter.
+Steam rises from the hot springs and geysers; bison wander across vast snow-covered fields and drink from streams that sparkle with ice crystals.
+Old Faithful continues to perform for guests just outside the Old Faithful Snow Lodge, were crowds are practically non-existent compared to the summer months.
+You'll see it all from the comfort of a snowcoach – or better yet while driving a snowmobile, cross country skiing or winter hiking.

 Yellowstone National Park Lodges (two are open in the park in the winter) has packages for adventurous travels.
 You'll find links to the 2010/2011 adventures below.